bwvdnbro/bwvdnbro.github.io/_drafts/memory-logging.markdown

 # Keeping track of memory

-Knowing that there is not just one type of memory, it is important to define what you actually mean with tracking memory.
+Once you know that there is not just one type of memory, it is important to define what you actually mean with tracking memory.
 You might be interested in knowing exactly how much memory every memory allocation in your program actually allocates, in which case you want to track virtual memory.
 But if all you care about is making sure that your software will